imonkia/dropbox-get-files-and-folders-app/README.md

 For more information on Dropbox teams configuration, team file content management and interaction please refer to [DBX Team Files Guide](https://developers.dropbox.com/dbx-team-files-guide).

-Becuase of the simplicity of this app, AppDelegate and SceneDelegate are not implemented, but rather the Dropbox client is instantiated when the app is first initialized.
+Because of the simplicity of this app, AppDelegate and SceneDelegate are not implemented, but rather the Dropbox client is instantiated when the app is first initialized.

 ## How to use